Update v4.2 - New components, 10+ framework guides, and quality improvements. Visit Changelog

 /* @plugin "@tailwindcss/forms"; */

-With your Vite entry points configured, you only need reference them in a @vite() Blade directive that you add to the <head> of your application's root template
+With your Vite entry points configured, reference them with @vite() in the <head> of your root Blade layout.

 /* Adds pointer cursor to buttons */